Better Health With An Anti Inflammation Diet & Recipes

 “Research has suggested that the high fat and fiber composition of avocados may contribute to weight loss by maintaining satiety and changing gut-microbiota composition” Cambridge University Press

 The flesh of an average avocado is about 100 grams which is approximately 190kcal.
+Avocado’s are a recommended food in an anti-inflammatory diet.

 Banana